 What is it?

-- Generalized edema may be associated with many conditions, including heart, liver or kidney disease, sleep apnea, malnutrition, pregnancy/premenstruation and allergic reaction.
+This may be associated with many conditions, including heart, liver or kidney disease, sleep apnea, malnutrition, pregnancy or pre-menstruation, or allergic reaction.

-- Localized edema may be related to deep venous thrombosis (blood clot), bacterial skin infections or leaky veins, as well as certain medications.
-It's important to notice if the swelling comes on quickly and if it's in one or both legs.
+This type of edema is confined to one area.
+It may be related to deep vein thrombosis (blood clot), bacterial skin infections or leaky veins, as well as certain medications.
+It's important to notice if the swelling comes on quickly and it it's in one or both legs.
 Sudden onset in just one leg may be a sign of a blood clot.

-How do I know if I have edema?
+How do you know if you have edema?

-Signs of edema, including pitting — leaving a dent in the area after sustained pressure — heavy legs, puffy arms, shiny or discolored skin, or swelling that improves while you sleep and returns during the day.
+Signs of edema include pitting, which is when a dent is left in the swollen area after sustained pressure; heavy legs; puffy arms; shiny or discolored skin; or swelling that improves while you sleep and returns during the day.

-In the majority of cases, mild edema takes care of itself and requires nothing more than a tincture of time.
-For edema that persists:
+In most cases, mild edema takes care of itself and requires nothing more than time.

-- Compression.
-Wearing tight-fitting stockings prevents fluid from accumulating in your legs in the first place.
+Wearing tight-fitting stockings that prevent fluid from accumulating in your legs in the first place.

-- Movement.
-Pumping your muscles will help move fluid out of your legs.
+Pumping your muscles will help move fluid out of the legs.

-- Salt reduction.
-Eating less salt (sodium) can have an effect on edema.
-Processed, packaged and prepared foods tend to be high in sodium content, since salt serves as a natural preservative and flavor enhancer.
-The American Heart Association suggests a maximum daily salt intake of 2,300 mg, which is equivalent to one teaspoon of salt daily.
+Eating less salt (sodium) can affect edema.
+Processed, packaged and prepared foods tend to be high in sodium, since salt is a natural preservative and flavor enhancer.
+The American Heart Association suggests a maximum daily salt intake of 2,300 milligrams, which is equivalent to one teaspoon of salt daily.
 When possible, prepare your own meals and limit added salt.

-It's never wrong to consult your health care provider or care team if you notice new swelling.
-They can help identify causes, review your medications and evaluate you for underlying conditions.
-This is especially important if you experience difficulty breathing, significant weight gain, chest discomfort or progressive symptoms.
+It's never wrong to consult your care team if you notice new swelling.
+Your care team can identify causes for your swelling, review your medications and evaluate you for underlying conditions.
+This is especially important if you experience difficult breathing, significant weight gain, chest discomfort or progressive symptoms.

-Dr. Ryan Giddings Connolly is a general internist in Employee and Community Health's (ECH) Division of Community Internal Medicine (CIM).
-He earned his medical degree from Boston University and completed his residency training in Internal Medicine at Mayo Clinic in Rochester.
+Ryan Giddings Connolly, M.D., is a physician in Community Internal Medicine, Geriatrics and Palliative Care in Rochester.
+He earned his medical degree from Boston University and completed his residency training in internal medicine at Mayo Clinic in Rochester.
 His interests include palliative medicine and medical education.